RodrigoFMuniz/fastapi-teste/README.md

 - The data isn't geting validated
 - We ultimately want to force the client to send data in a schema that we expect

+- This is important to validate data and guarantee the correct data management/processing by the server

+### How to use?

+    class Post(BaseModel):
+        title: str
+        content: str
+        published: bool = True # Default value
+        rating: Optional[int] = None  # Optional value of int type (int | None)

 ## Docs

 ## Redocs